You want to become a better writer.

-Kaizen is a Japanese word representing the process of achieving sustained success through small, steady steps.
+Kaizen is a Japanese word that represents the process of achieving sustained success through small, steady steps.

-The concept actually originated in Depression-era America before being introduced in Japan by General Douglas MacArthur after World War II.
-There, it quickly took hold and became a driving force in Japan’s economy, growing into one of the most robust the world had ever seen.
+The concept originated in Depression-era America before being introduced in Japan by General Douglas MacArthur after World War II.
+There, it took hold and became a driving force in Japan’s economy, which grew into one of the most robust the world had ever seen.